 Sales Improvement and Business Development – this is written for you if you’re not seeing quarter on quarter, week on week improvements in your sales team, your sales results and your sales pipeline.

 It covers: sales improvement,business development thinking, training needs analysis, performance management, sales metrics and sales leadership.

 If that’s of interest to you at the moment, read on…here goes:

 We see things, not as they are, but as we are.

 It’s a big problem.

 Especially if you’re the business owner and you want to get the highest possible return from the sales team, the sales process and the sales function.

-Yet instead all you’re getting is the same excuses week after week, month after month.
+And even more so if all you’re hearing is the same excuses week after week, month after month.

 Where do you go with that?

 Fire the sales function and start again?